 Translation services providers are aware that they need to go beyond literal translations and refine their message to cross linguistic and cultural barriers.
 Your goal is ultimately to adapt your marketing efforts to the linguistic and cultural peculiarities of a culture.
 In this way, your clients can relate to the product or service that you propose, while still retaining the essence of your brand.

 Translation providers are now “levelling up” by having native-speaker linguists not only translate the words, including context and idioms, but also offer localization tips.

 This includes suggesting layouts, colors, imagery, fonts, and overall tone.
 When your potential buyers can relate not only to the words but to the overall presentation of your marketing campaign, you have a captive audience compared with the one you would have lost if they had been confused by a poor choice of words or imagery.

 Despite the fact that most business people usually have a good command of English, a study shows that 75% of non-native English speakers prefer transacting and buying products in their native language, while 60% stated that they very rarely or never purchase from sites exclusively in English.

 If the decision-makers with the purchasing power feel comfortable with you because you “speak” their language, then they are more likely to do business with you.

 3. Gaining an edge against the growing competition

-If your competitors already translate and/or localize their marketing campaigns, and transact with other businesses on an international playing field, you are losing a large chunk of the market.
+If your competitors already translate and / or localize their marketing campaigns, and transact with other businesses on an international playing field, your company may be lagging behind.

 Remember that not all translation services advertise that they also offer localization.
 This is mostly because it is unnecessary to do so.
 For most translators, it is a given.